Skip to content ↓

 It has not been possible to modify all parts of the school.
 However, the new Reception area and entry to the Sports Hall and Performance Hall are now easily accessible to students and visitors with mobility issues.
 The school has an access plan to make all aspects of school life accessible to all students, and changes are being implemented to ensure that this is possible.

-Please find below links to:
+Please find links below to:

 SEND Policy and related documents